 There's often a gap between exciting, innovative scientific ideas for new therapeutics and treatments, and stable, long-term funding from federal grants or large foundations.

 Philanthropy can accelerate the pace of discovery to bring innovations to the market more quickly.

-Conceived of and designed by LSI’s Leadership Council, the Innovation Partnership takes on this challenge by infusing the projects of LSI scientists with funding and expertise from leaders in the top ranks of business, venture capital, and the biomedical industry.
-With $1.2 million raised from donors, the Innovation Partnership has funded four faculty projects, all of which have achieved critical commercialization milestones with mentorship from the ranks of the council.
-Fundraising continues and new faculty projects are in the pipeline.
+Conceived of and designed by LSI’s Leadership Council, the Innovation Partnership takes on this challenge by infusing the projects of LSI scientists with funding and expertise from leaders in the top ranks of business, venture capital and the biomedical industry.

 Developing a new drug to treat Type 2 diabetes

 Investigator: Alan Saltiel, PhD, former Mary Sue Coleman Director of the Life Sciences Institute and Professor of Internal Medicine and Molecular and Integrative Physiology.